ikusalic/chef-vim-setup/README.md

-The `:base_packages` attribute defines which packages to install for Vim, the default is `vim-gtk` which includes GUI support, but more importantly also has the support for Ruby and Python amongs other things.
+The `:base_packages` attribute defines which packages to install for Vim, the default is `vim-gtk` which includes GUI support, but more importantly also has the support for Ruby and Python amongst other things.

 With the `:additional_packages` attribute additional packages to be installed can be specified.